Bragashh/pulse-project/README.md

 Do this once Step 5 is done.
 It's safe: the image is already loaded into your local minikube, so the EC2 has served its only purpose (building it).
 Tearing it down just stops the AWS charges — your local app keeps running.
-A `t3.small` for an hour of testing costs only a few cents.
+It's on a `t3.small` instance.

 ### Manual alternative to Step 2